haberdashPI/vscode-master-key/notes.md

   - prefix (with/without flag)
   - set (state is setable and readable)
-  - switch modes (verify keys actually change) unit tests: search movements unit tests: capture keys works even even when you run some other command
+  - switch modes (verify keys actually change)

+unit tests: prefixes aren't duplicated even when there are when clauses that split behavior for a keybinding (only the mode and prefix code should be in the when clause of the automated prefix) unit tests: search movements unit tests: capture keys works even even when you run some other command